 If this Charter refers to a power "as provided by Connecticut General Statues" and the applicable statute refers to the power "as provided by ordinance or Charter" or similar wording, the substantive provisions of this Charter shall take precedence.

-Section 10.3. - Reserved.

-Section 10.4. - Economic Development Commission.
+Section 12.3. - Economic Development Commission.